tgoulder4/stationspy/README.md

 | Departed  | Train just departed this stopping station  |

 ## More examples
-### Track the next service from London to Manchester
-(Provided this service departs in the next hour)
+Track the next service from London to Manchester (Provided this service departs in the next hour):
 ```js
 import {trackTrain, findTrains} from "trainspy";